lilylogan/Assignment2/README.md

 ### New Particle Effect - Implemented by Inna Gruneva
 Added particle system at light objects.
-Used an empty game object with a rigidbody and collider to trigger the particle system when player comes up to the light.
+Used an empty game object with a rigidbody and collider to trigger the particle system when the player comes up to the light.
 The empty game object holds a script called Firefly Particle Collision 2 that holds functionality.

 ### New Sound Effect - Implemented by Nithi Deivanayagam
 Added laser sounds to the entrances to most of the rooms.
+When the player walks into a room, they will hear a laser sound, but it's spread out, so the player won't know what rooms are going to make that sound.
 Can reference code in Scripts/PlaySound.cs